-Bruxism is a condition where you grind or clench your teeth unconsciously when awake or asleep.
+Bruxism is when you unconsciously grind or clench your teeth when awake or asleep.
 It can cause jaw aches and lead to excessive wear and tear.
 Ultimately it can cause TMD, chronic pain and even tooth loss.

 Treatment: You can get in touch with your dentist to get a custom night guard that protects against teeth grinding

-Unlike simple headaches, migraines can lead to sensitivity to sound, light while causing nausea and severe pain.
+Unlike simple headaches, migraines can lead to sensitivity to sound and light, causing nausea and severe pain.
 Like other pains in the surrounding region, these can also be transferred to your teeth.

 Treatment: You can talk to your doctor about a treatment plan to prevent migraines or limit the frequency of the episodes.